OuhscBbmc/REDCapR/.github/ISSUE_TEMPLATE/unexpected-behavior-issue-template.md

 ---

 **Describe the behavior**
-Please provide a clear and concise description of the scenario and the behavior.  *Be careful not to include tokens, [PHI](https://en.wikipedia.org/wiki/Protected_health_information), or other information that should not be public!*
+Please provide a clear and concise description of the scenario and the behavior.  *Be careful not to include tokens, PHI (protected health information), or other information that should not be public!*

 **Troubleshooter Results**
 Please carefully reread the [Troubleshooting Vignette](https://ouhscbbmc.github.io/REDCapR/articles/TroubleshootingApiCalls.html) and thoroughly describe which part(s) doesn't work.
 Many people have contributed to this document; it is likely that it will help precisely identify the location of the problem, which will help us respond with better advice.